Overview

 Usernames must be lowercase and unique within your service.

-Configure Whitelisted IPs (Optional)
+Configure Safe listed IPs (Optional)

 Add IP addresses or CIDR ranges that are allowed to connect with this user.